DataQuest5/streaming-cassandra-kafka/README.md

 You'll see the jupyter link that you can use to login to the interface.

+The `kafka-consumer.ipynb` notebook will be mounted to the image automatically and be available on the right panel of jupyter interface.

+The changes are automatically propagated to the host machine.

 ## Start the Kafka console consumer in separate terminal: